About to list your property for sale?

 Being able to justify your asking price is essential.
 But, particularly if this is your first time selling, it can be tough to know where to start.
 For this reason, many choose to use their estate agent’s marketing price.
 Or, at the very least, use it as a guide.

 Ensure your estate agent has done thorough market research and can provide evidence of other sold prices for similar properties in the area.

-You should do your own research here too, as then you’ll have an idea of whether the estate agent’s ‘valuation’ is accurate or not.
+Another important tip for selling a house is to do your own research here too, as then you’ll have an idea of whether the estate agent’s ‘valuation’ is accurate or not.